4 Steps To Networking Success

 Look for common ground.

-Ask for help.
+Ask for advice.

-Asking For Help DISC
+Asking For Advice: DISC

-Asking For Help Spranger
+Asking For Advice: Spranger

-Visit the Verbal Clues page for statements from real people that identify DISC behavior styles and Spranger guiding values
+Visit the Verbal Clues page for statements from real people that identify DISC behavior styles and Spranger guiding values.

 Offering Help